jitlovesuall/gettingandcleaningdata/README.md

 Then, through the R script, "run_analysis.R", following were performed to create tidy data set (tidy_data.txt):

-- a.
-Step 1 - Both training and test data sets were merged
+- Step 1 - Both training and test data sets were merged

-- b.
-Step 2 - Only columns related to mean and standard deviations were kept
+- Step 2 - Only columns related to mean and standard deviations were kept

-- c.
-Step 3 - Proper activity names were assigned to the merged data set
+- Step 3 - Proper activity names were assigned to the merged data set

-- d.
-Step 4 - The merged dataset was renamed with appropriate column descriptions
+- Step 4 - The merged dataset was renamed with appropriate column descriptions

-- e.
-Step 5 - A new data set was created from the merged data set having the averge of each variable grouped by subject / volunteer and activity name.
+- Step 5 - A new data set was created from the merged data set having the averge of each variable grouped by subject / volunteer and activity name.
 Finally, this new data set was outputted as "tidy_data.txt".

 Following files are included for in-depth analysis: